edulis8/DAG-workflow-runner/README.md

 Graph Examples: An expandable area shows example graphs to use in the form.

 Upon submitting the form, the user provided JSON is validated for errors in the JSON itself, or for violations of the pattern.
+If an error in the JSON or the graph pattern is found, the user will receive a message in a red box below the form.

 # GraphExample.tsx

-A helper component to display a graph example.
+A helper component to display a graph example, and populate the form with its JSON upon a button click.

 # graph-utils.ts

 Contains definitions of several example directed acyclic graphs (DAGs) and a function `printNodesWithDelays`.

 Example Graphs: used in tests, and to display some examples to the user in the UI.
-They are instructional with regards to the different types of edges that can occur in a DAG or perhaps violate the DAG principle and contain a cycle.
+They are instructional with regards to the different types of edges that can occur in a DAG, or perhaps violate the DAG principle and contain a cycle.

 `printNodesWithDelays`: This function traverses a graph in a depth-first manner, starting from a start node.
 It prints the name of each node it visits and the time elapsed since the start of the traversal in seconds.
 The traversal is delayed by a certain amount of time at each node.
-The function takes a graph object and a callback that the calling component passes to it.
+The function takes a graph object and a callback that the calling component passes to it, so the App component can update its state and display the node at the correct time.

 Before starting the traversal, the function checks if the graph contains a cycle using the isCyclic function.
 If a cycle is detected, an error is thrown.
 This is because the function is designed to work with DAGs, which by definition cannot contain cycles.